 The Tiny Type Museum & Time Capsule is a celebration of type and printing, and an effort at preserving history for future generations to re-discover.
-It’s a real museum that you can own.
-While about two-thirds of the edition of 100 are already spoken for, you can still place an order for one of the remaining museums and other available items.
-The museum project was initially funded via a highly successful crowdfunding campaign.
+It’s a real museum you can own.
+With 95 of the edition of 100 shipped out, you can still place an order for one of the few remaining.
+You can also order the associated book.
+Worldwide shipping available.

 The Museum & Time Capsule

-Each custom, handmade wood museum case holds a couple dozen genuine artifacts from the past, including a paper mold for casting newspaper ads in metal, individual pieces of wood and metal type, a phototype “font,” and a Linotype “slug” (set with your own message), along with a special piece of letterpress art commissioned for the project, a letterpress-printed book and a few replicas of items found in printing shops.
+Each custom, handmade wood museum case holds a few dozen genuine printing and typographic artifacts from the past and present, including a paper mold for casting newspaper ads in metal, individual pieces of wood and metal type, part of a phototype “font,” and a Linotype “slug”* (set with your own message), along with a special piece of letterpress art commissioned for the project, a letterpress-printed book, and a few practical items once found in every printing shop.

-Ingredients for the museum will be sourced from active letterpress printers, type foundries, artists, and nooks and crannies where people stashed the past in the hopes of someone showing interest in preserving it.
-I’ll pull all of this together into a unique collection that’s impossible to find outside of a full-scale printing history museum and put it into your hands.
+Ingredients for the museum have been sourced from active letterpress printers, type foundries, artists, and nooks and crannies where people stashed the past in the hopes of someone showing interest in preserving it.
+I pulled all of this together into a unique collection that’s impossible to find outside of a full-scale printing history museum and put it into your hands.

 The museum comes with a letterpress-printed book, Six Centuries of Type & Printing, in which I trace the development of type and printing since Gutenberg printed his Bible around 1450.
-This book will be the “docent” for the museum, providing insight into the stages in technological and artistic development that took place, and explaining the importance and nature of the artifacts.
-It will also slip neatly into a slot in the top of the museum case, with the name of the museum stamped in gold-tinted letters.
+This book is the “docent” for the museum, providing insight into the stages in technological and artistic development that took place, and explaining the importance and nature of the artifacts.
+It slips neatly onto a sled fit into the top of the museum case, with the name of the museum stamped in gold-tinted letters.

 The museum—measuring 11×7×5 inches (28×18×13 cm)—lays out the history of printing in miniature, and serves as an object of study and conversation, a teaching tool, and a time machine—offering a small, but deep, glimpse into the past to those who discover it in years to come.

 What You Receive in Each Museum